andygock/realclock/README.md

     pm2 stop realclock
     pm2 delete realclock

+## Keep server time accurate

+On Ubuntu 22.04, you can use `chronyd` to keep the server time accurate.
+Install it with:

+    apt install chrony

+Then start and enable it to run on boot.
+The system may already have it enabled after install.

+    systemctl start chronyd
+    systemctl enable chronyd

+Force a sync with:

+    chronyc -a makestep

+You can check the status of `chronyd` with:

+    chronyc tracking

+Add regular sync to crontab, add to `/etc/crontab`:

+    */10 * * * * root chronyc -a makestep

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.